 These are projects that were considered high on the list of potential audit activity but are deferred due to insufficient resources available to address in the first six months of the current year or management efforts are currently in place to institute changes.
-These are deferred to consideration in the 3rd Quarter of FY14, or may be commenced earlier if timing of planned audit activity needs to be deferred or other changes in conditions warrant.
+These are deferred to consideration in the 3rd quarter of fiscal year 2015, or may be commenced earlier if timing of planned audit activity needs to be deferred or other changes in conditions warrant.